exercism/javascript/exercises/concept/mixed-juices/.docs/instructions.md

 She always cuts the limes in the order in which they appear in the list, starting with the first item.
 She keeps going until she reached the number of wedges that she needs or until she runs out of limes.

-Li Mei would like to know in advance how many limes she needs to cut so that is what the `limesToCut` function should return.
+Li Mei would like to know in advance how many limes she needs to cut.
+The `limesToCut` function should return the number of limes to cut.

 ```javascript
 limesToCut(25, ['small', 'small', 'large', 'medium', 'small']);